How To Avoid Knee Pain In Bed

-That being said, we should it is important to make a distinction between general joint pain from pressure build-up and Osteoarthritis.
+That being said, it is essential to distinguish between general joint pain from pressure build-up and Osteoarthritis.
 There is a strong relationship between Osteoarthritis and knee pain at night.
 The prevalence of night knee pain and sleep problems increased with the severity of Osteoarthritis(OS).
-This means that as OS severity increases, so does the problems associated with joint pain and sleeping.
-While improving your mattress and improving spinal alignment while sleeping is not a solution to OS, reducing pressure on the joints could reduce symptoms.
-Furthermore, sleep quality is associated with recovery, which is important for any condition or alignment.
+As OS severity increases, so do the problems associated with joint pain and sleeping.
+While improving your mattress and spinal alignment while sleeping is not a solution to Osteoarthritis, reducing pressure on the joints could reduce symptoms while also being a comfortable mattress for arthritis.
+Furthermore, sleep quality is associated with recovery, which is essential for any condition or alignment.

 Can a Bad Mattress Cause Joint Pain

 A bad mattress can cause often cause joint or knee pain for many reasons.
 First, a bad mattress, according to research, can lead to back pain (or at least not help it).
-Back pain is often a result of improper support, lack of pressure relief, and simply being uncomfortable, all of which are very common if you sleep on a poor quality mattress.
+Back pain is often a result of improper support, lack of pressure relief, and simply being uncomfortable, all of which are widespread if you sleep on a poor-quality mattress.

-If you have chronic pain in your hips, knees or shoulders, there are things you can do to limit how much the discomfort affects your nighttime rest, says Michael Schaefer, MD, Director of Musculoskeletal Physical Medicine & Rehabilitation at Cleveland Clinic.
+Suppose you have chronic pain in your hips, knees, or shoulders.
+In that case, there are things you can do to limit how much the discomfort affects your nighttime rest, says Michael Schaefer, MD, Director of Musculoskeletal Physical Medicine & Rehabilitation at Cleveland Clinic.

 The same factors can also cause knee pain.
 For example, a lack of pressure relief causes strain to accumulate on your knees.
 This tension can slowly increase since you won’t notice it as you sleep.
 This causes you to develop significant knee pain before it becomes painful enough to cause you to wake up.
 This cycle can repeat itself throughout the night, which not only causes sore knees but also leads to restless nights.
 If you are not getting good sleep, you are not recovering, which can further exacerbate the condition.